lxfhfut/TrajNet/README.md

 # Cell Behavior Video Classification Challenge (CBVCC)

-A tool for analyzing and classifying cell behavior in microscopy videos.
+Repository of TrajNet for analyzing and classifying cell behavior in intravital microscopy videos.
 It performs cell segmentation, tracking, and classification using a combination of custom deep learning models.

 ## Installation